 Any manufacturer, installer or facility owner may apply for ITF Recognition.
 A request for ITF Recognition shall be made on an application form submitted to the ITF.
-The online form is available from the ITF website (https://www.itftennis.com/en/about-us/tennis-tech/recognised-courts/).
-The shall issue an invoice for the ITF Recognition fee of US\$ 500 (the "Recognition Fee") per facility for the first court and US\$ 100 for each additional court to be tested on consecutive days.
+The online form is available from the ITF website (www.itftennis.com/en/about-us/tennis-tech/recognised-courts).
+The ITF shall issue an invoice for the ITF Recognition fee of US\$ 800 (the "Recognition Fee") per facility for the first court and US\$ 200 for each additional court, within the same facility, tested on consecutive days.